 San Francisco is made up of 49 square miles of long boulevards, curvy streets, hidden alleyways and lots of hills.
 But have no fear!
 Follow these tips, along with some of our app recommendations, and you’ll be the transportation hero of your San Francisco adventure.

-You'll find zipping around the city without a car is not only easy and affordable, it's actually more convenient 99% of the time (driving in the city and searching for parking can be challenging and parking fees are costly).
-All details on public transportation, ridesharing and taxi cabs are below.
+You'll find zipping around the city without a car is not only easy and affordable, it's actually more convenient 99% of the time.
+Driving in the city can be challenging and parking fees are costly.
+Details on public transportation, ridesharing and taxi cabs are below.

 Getting to San Francisco

 BART rapid rail is a fast and inexpensive way to get from SFO to San Francisco.
 After picking up your luggage, look for signs for AirTrain, the free tram service.
 Take either the Red or Blue AirTrain line to the Garage G and BART stop in the International Terminal.
 Hop on the BART train going towards Pittsburg/Baypoint, signified by the yellow line on the BART map.

 BART costs are associated with how far you travel; the greater the distance, the higher the fare.
 A round-trip BART fare from SFO to downtown San Francisco is $17.90 ($8.95 one-way).
 Buy your ticket and pass through the gates by slipping your ticket through the turnstyle.
 You'll have to scan your ticket again when you arrive at your destination.
 Don’t worry if you run out of funds when you exit.
 You can always add more inside the station.

 You can also purchase a BART SFO Voucher in advance to save time.
 The $20 voucher has enough value for a round-trip BART ride from SFO to downtown San Francisco, downtown Oakland or downtown Berkeley, plus a small balance you can apply toward another ride on the BART system.
 Note, this ticket voucher must be exchanged at the special SFO Information Desk before you go to the BART station.